PATIENCE WILL BE REWARDED – Herons with a lesson or two. Heron patience photo art proverb

-Inspiration came to me as I walked along the Mahurangi River next to my studio in Warkworth, New Zealand.
+The inspiration came to me as I walked along the Mahurangi River next to my studio in Warkworth, New Zealand.
 The day before I had observed the patience of a Gray Heron patiently waiting for its meal, a feed of whitebait (New Zealand word for young hatch-ling fish) swimming upstream.
 I saw a pattern here so I returned the next day with a camera with a tripod to photograph the event and to capture the softening of the water.
 I knew this was possible, having observed that the Heron was extremely still while waiting as the water rushed downstream.
 My bonus on the following day, its mate was perching beside them.
-Double inspiration came with this unique capture.
+The double inspiration came with this unique capture.

 A Lesson Learned

 Similar to the story in “The Kingfishers 1 and 2“, the lesson I have learned is patience while waiting for good things to come my way.
 I choose to do the right thing according to the circumstances I find myself in.
 This is very much active participation, exercising my faith in the Divine Law, as written in The Constitution from Heaven.